Category

 7. Why you – in a letter you can reveal more about your personality, values and motivation (not so easy to do in a resume, which is more factual).
 Be clear on how you can contribute and potentially solve the organisation’s problems or challenges.

-Remember 95% of applicants are being rejected due to poor cover letters and resumes including incorrect spelling, generic “to whom it may concern”, long winded, lengthy and irrelevant information that doesn’t demonstrate any motivation for the role.
+Remember 95% of applicants are being rejected due to poor cover letters and resumes including incorrect spelling, generic “to whom it may concern,” long winded, lengthy and irrelevant information that doesn’t demonstrate any motivation for the role.
 Never use a standard cover letter that lacks specific detail related to this company and this role – we can spot them a mile away and it is an automatic indication of laziness and a genuine lack of interest.

 If you really want to get to the front of the line – simple, honest and genuine communication that represents motivation, careful thought and a unique proposition.
 A cracker cover letters involves being real, telling a story and demonstrating desire.
-Come on …. give me a WOW!

 Giddy up …. it’s appraisal time!
 3 questions to avoid the annual whipping